Skip to main content

 • Full-fat dairy and cheese

-When the waiter gets your order wrong, but brings you a slice of salmon that’s still good enough to enjoy, then go for it!
-But when your blood pressure reading or blood sugar levels are higher than recommended, don’t shrug it off as good enough.
+When the waiter gets your order wrong, but brings you a slice of the salmon you love, that’s still good enough!
+But when your blood pressure reading or blood sugar levels are higher than recommended, don’t shrug them off as good enough.

 Know Your Numbers

 This is tough for so many people, so if you’re one of them, you’re definitely not alone.
-Learning all of your numbers — blood pressure, cholesterol, blood sugar, triglycerides — is like ripping off a Band-Aid.
-You’re not sure how much it’ll hurt, and you don’t know what you’ll find on the other side, but it must be done.
+Learning all the details you need to know about your numbers — blood pressure, cholesterol, blood sugar, triglycerides — is like ripping off a Band-Aid.
+You’re not sure how much it’ll hurt, and you don’t know what you’ll find on the other side, but it must be done!

 HDL

-HDL cholesterol is widely as “good cholesterol”.
-It acts like a garbage collector by picking up cholesterol from the walls of the arteries and transporting it for disposal in the liver.
-With a healthy HDL level of 55 mg/dl or above, your body will also benefit from HDL duties like shielding free radicals, reducing inflammation, and preserving artery function.
+HDL, or high-density lipoprotein, is widely known as “good” cholesterol.
+It acts like a garbage collector by picking up cholesterol from the walls of your arteries and transporting it for disposal in the liver.
+With a healthy HDL level of 55 mg/dl or above, your body also benefits from HDL duties like shielding free radicals, reducing inflammation, and preserving artery function.

 LDL

-Low density lipoproteins are known as LDL cholesterol or “bad” cholesterol.
-It builds up on the walls of your arteries like plaque, leaving less space for blood to flow through.
-This is why LDL cholesterol is associated with health problems like heart attack, stroke, and heart disease.
+LDL, or low-density lipoprotein, is known as “bad” cholesterol because it builds up on the walls of your arteries like plaque, leaving less space for blood to flow through.
+This is why high LDL is associated with health problems like heart attack, stroke, and heart disease.

 The lower your LDL cholesterol, the lower your risk of complications.
-An ideal LDL cholesterol level is <100 mg/dl, while a “borderline” level ranges between 130 and 159 mg/dl.
+An ideal LDL level is <100 mg/dl, while a “borderline” heart disease level ranges between 130 and 159 mg/dl.
 Anything above 160 mg/dl is a huge, undeniable red flag for heart disease!

 Triglycerides

 Triglycerides are a type of fat the body produces from excess blood sugar and from calories it doesn’t use immediately.
 They’re stored in your fat cells and released for energy (as ketones) between meals, but eating more calories than you burn, especially from high-sugar foods, causes a surge in triglycerides in the blood.
-High triglycerides is a major risk factor for heart attack, stroke, and more.
+A high triglycerides reading is a major risk factor for heart attack, stroke, and heart disease.

 Hemoglobin A1C

-Hemoglobin is a protein in red blood cells that is responsible for carrying oxygen.
-A hemoglobin A1C test helps diagnose type 1 and type 2 diabetes and assess diabetes management by measuring what percentage of hemoglobin is coated with sugar over the life of the red blood cell (average lifespan is 90 days).
-This confirms blood sugar control or the lack thereof.
+Hemoglobin is a protein in red blood cells that’s responsible for carrying oxygen throughout the body.
+A hemoglobin A1C test helps diagnose type 1 and type 2 diabetes and assess diabetes management by measuring what percentage of hemoglobin is coated with sugar over the life of the red blood cell, which is about 90 days.

 Body Fat Percentage

-More than anything else, you need to find an experienced, compassionate, and attentive doctor to work as your advocate and help you pursue better health.
-It’s not enough to visit your physician once a year for a quick checkup, then go back to your normal routine of struggling to eat well, exercise, and overcome diabetes.
-If you’d like to partner together to reduce your risk of heart disease, visit us Brentwood MD.
+More than anything else, you need to find an experienced, compassionate, and attentive doctor who will work as your advocate and help you pursue better health.
+It’s not enough to visit your physician once a year for a quick checkup, then go back to your normal routine of struggling to eat well, exercise, and avoid diabetes and heart disease.
+You need a partner who knows you and will work with you to proactively tailor a strategy for avoiding disease and living a long, healthy life.

-I’ve made it my mission to understand your health from the inside out so that I can help you do more than just survive — I can help you thrive.
-You’ll receive the type of thorough evaluation and long-term treatment that you need to address your unique needs.
+I’ve made it my mission to understand my members’ health from the inside out so I can help them do more than just survive — I can help them thrive.
+They receive the type of thorough evaluation and long-term treatment they need to address their unique needs.

-There’s no one-size-fits-all solution, and only the right doctor can uncover the deepest roots of your heart disease to recommend a sustainable, effective, and long-term treatment plan.
+There’s no one-size-fits-all solution, and only the right doctor can uncover the deepest roots of your borderline heart disease, diabetes, or other health issue to recommend a sustainable, effective, and long-term treatment plan.

 Leave a Reply